Bad Breath Treatment in Gurgaon

 Follow-Up Visit

-- Gum health reassessment at 3–4 weeks
+- Gum health reassessment at 3 to 4 weeks

 - Pocket depth re-measurement